 CV Susanne Grange

 I continued with Asthanga when moving back home to Copenhagen in 2004 but then I practiced mostly on my own going to an asthanga class now and then.
-During my first pregnancy I started to do Tai Chi and yoga for pregnant.
+During my first pregnancy I started Tai Chi and yoga for pregnant.
 It was good to explore other ways of getting a relation and a good relation with my body and with the baby.

-In 2008, we moved to Uganda and I started working with the UN, and with a child and a full time job, yoga became a little squeezed.
+In 2008, we moved to Uganda and I worked with the UN, and with a child and a full time job, yoga became a little squeezed.
 However, I felt I had a great base and I continued on my own, well knowing that a Danish lady living literally five minutes away from where I lived gave yoga classes.
 I got pregnant again and a workshop in yoga and non-violent communication came up - with that same lady and a mother from our daugthers school.
 There was the opportunity.
 On this workshop I met with other yogis notably two yoga teachers from South Africa.
 After birth I had time and slowly yoga took more and more of my time.

 I started teaching small scale, there was space for my yoga teacher friend and me as the city is difficult to around in because of traffic.
 I loved it - refinding that wellness for the people and for myself.
 In 2011, the very same two yoga teachers from South Africa held a teacher training and I decided to go to Cape Town to do my training.